google-site-verification: googleafb0e2d4513d051f.html

 Emblem logos can come in a few different forms but are characterized by being contained within a shape, crest, or badge design.
 Common emblem examples are university logo designs, fast food restaurants, and car companies.

-emblem logo designs
+emblem logo design with bird

 4. Mascot Logos